-According to the Centers for Disease Control and Prevention, genital herpes is the second most common sexually transmitted disease in the U.S. Herpes simplex virus type 1 or type 2 can cause genital herpes.
+According to a 2013 report from the Centers for Disease Control and Prevention (CDC), genital herpes is the second most common sexually transmitted disease in the United States.
+Herpes simplex virus type 1 or type 2 can cause genital herpes.
 Herpes simplex type 2 causes most cases of genital herpes infection and is more common in women than men.
-CDC notes that 45 percent of all newly diagnosed herpes infections occur in people between the ages of 15 and 24.
-Women should recognize the early signs and symptoms of herpes that occur in the vaginal area so that appropriate treatment can begin.
+CDC notes that 45 percent of all newly diagnosed herpes infections occur in people aged 15 and 24.
+It's important for women to recognize the early vaginal signs and symptoms of herpes so appropriate testing and treatment can begin.

 Early Vaginal Symptoms

-The first vaginal symptoms from genital herpes typically develop 2 and 12 days after infection with the virus, which can occur with sexual contact that does not necessarily include intercourse.
-Women may experience "prodromal" symptoms before the development of sores, which can include itching, tingling, burning or pain in the vaginal area.
-These symptoms can occur a few hours to a day before the visible symptoms of herpes.
+The first vaginal symptoms from genital herpes typically develop 2 to 12 days after infection with the virus, which can occur with sexual contact that does not necessarily include intercourse.
+Women may experience so-called prodromal symptoms before the development of sores, which can include itching, tingling, burning or pain in the genital area.
+These symptoms can occur a few hours to a day before the skin sores caused by herpes appear.

-When a genital herpes outbreak occurs, one or more blister-like sores develop.
-They may occur anywhere on a woman's external genitals or buttocks, at the vaginal opening or inside the vagina.
+When a genital herpes outbreak occurs, one or more blister-like, fluid-filled sores develop.
+They may occur anywhere on a woman's external genitals, buttocks or the upper aspect of inner thighs, or at the vaginal opening or inside the vagina.
 These lesions are called vesicles, and they commonly occur in small clusters.
 There can be just a few sores or many of them.
-The vesicles typically break open, leaving painful open sores.
+The vesicles usually break open in a day or two, leaving painful open sores.
 With time, the sores crust over and eventually heal.
 Women experiencing a herpes outbreak may also have vaginal discharge, burning with urination and swollen lymph nodes in the groin area.
 An initial herpes outbreak typically lasts 2 to 4 weeks.
 During this time, the herpes virus is easily spread to others.

 General Body Symptoms

-With a first outbreak of genital herpes, it is common for women to feel other symptoms in addition to vaginal discomfort.
-These general symptoms are similar to those of other viral infections and can include fever, headache and body aches.
+With a first outbreak of genital herpes, it is relatively common for women to experience other symptoms in addition to vaginal discomfort.
+These generalized or systemic symptoms are similar to those of other viral infections and can include fever, headache and body aches.
 These symptoms are usually most severe in the first few days of the infection and can last for up to 2 weeks.

 Herpes Without Symptoms